Kroepsch photo.jpg

 research

-I am an associate professor in the Department of Humanities, Arts, and Social Sciences at the Colorado School of Mines — Colorado’s premiere public engineering university.
+I am an associate professor in the Department of Humanities, Arts, and Social Sciences at the Colorado School of Mines, a public university focused on engineering and applied science in the domains of “Earth, Energy, and Environment.”

-I study environmental governance with an emphasis on how discourse, data, and deliberation shape governance processes and outcomes.
 Broadly speaking, I study how environmental problems are defined and solutions are enacted (and to what effect).
-My work focuses primarily on water politics in the American West and spans several types of hydrosocial systems.
-I have active projects on groundwater pumping (why is it hardly measured and monitored?), surface water management (what might the future hold for hydropower reservoirs approaching dead pool?), and atmospheric intervention (how has cloud seeding emerged as a fix for water shortages despite its being largely unquantifiable?).
+My work focuses primarily on water politics and power in the American West and spans several types of hydrosocial systems.
+I have active projects on groundwater pumping (why is it hardly measured and monitored?), surface water management (what might the future hold for hydropower reservoirs approaching dead pool?), and atmospheric intervention (how has cloud seeding emerged as a water fix despite its uncertain track record and ethical challenges?).

 My academic background is interdisciplinary, with training primarily in environmental studies (PhD) and secondarily in hydrology (MS).
-I draw theoretically and methodologically from literatures in human-environment geography (especially political ecology and critical physical geography), science and technology studies, and environmental policy.
+I draw theoretically and methodologically from literatures in human-environment geography (especially political ecology), science and technology studies, and environmental policy.
 I utilize mixed qualitative research methods, such as in-depth interviews, participant observation, and media and document analysis.
 I make public engagement and outreach a focus of my scholarship.

 My research has been published in Geoforum, Water Alternatives, Energy Policy, Energy Research & Social Science, Environmental Science & Technology, Society & Natural Resources, The Extractive Industries & Society, Environmental Communication, and Case Studies in the Environment.
 I have also written about environmental politics for High Country News and The Conversation.